yona-lang/homepage/docs/syntax.md

 ---
 title: "Syntax"
 ---
-Programs in Yatta consist always of evaluation of a single expression.
-In fact, any Yatta program consists of exactly one expression.
+Programs in Yona consist always of evaluation of a single expression.
+In fact, any Yona program consists of exactly one expression.

 The syntax is intentionally very minimalistic and inspired by languages such as SML or Haskell.
 There are only a handful of keywords, however it is not as flexible in naming as Haskell for example.

-Yatta programs have the ambition to be easily readable.
+Yona programs have the ambition to be easily readable.
 Custom operators with names consisting of [symbols](features/data-types.md) alone are not that useful when reading a program for the first time.
-This is why Yatta does not support custom operators named by [symbols](features/data-types.md) only.
+This is why Yona does not support custom operators named by [symbols](features/data-types.md) only.
 Supported operators are listed [here](features/operators.md).

-Yatta does not have indentation specific parsing rules, but it does require new line at certain locations, which are noted in each individual expression descriptions.
+Yona does not have indentation specific parsing rules, but it does require new line at certain locations, which are noted in each individual expression descriptions.

 Comments are denoted by the `#` character and everything that follows this character until the end of line (`\n` or `\r\n`) is considered a comment and ignored.

-The source code of a Yatta program must be a valid UTF-8 text file.
+The source code of a Yona program must be a valid UTF-8 text file.

 ## **Terminology**
 These are some common terms and phrases used throughout these texts explained to a user unfamiliar with functional concepts: